SONG: Self-Organizing Neural Graphs: Computation time and resources

 \section{Computation time and resources}

 We have run our experiments on Nvidia V100 32GB GPUs of our internal cluster.
 For deep setup, we trained 50, 50, 25, and 10 models for MNIST, CIFAR10, CIFAR100, and TinyImageNet, respectively.
 Each model required around 2, 2, 6, and 10 hours, respectively.
 For the shallow setup, we trained 60, 30, and 96 models for Letter, Connect4, and MNIST, respectively.
-Again, each model required around 5, 2, and 2 hours, respectively.
+In this case, each model required around 5, 2, and 2 hours, respectively.